 On 1 April 2009, the French railway company contacted Philippe Peythieu (Homer’s French voice in the “The Simpsons” series) to surprise the commuters and travellers.
 Indeed, the dubbing of Homer’s character replaced the familiar voice of SNCF announcements to trap passengers.
 We could therefore hear crazy announcements sounding in about fifteen French stations (Rouen, Toulouse, Paris…), such as:

 “The train from Alaska is expected to arrive on the Milky Way.
-Beware of bears and the edge of the platform”.
+Beware of bears and the platform’s edge”.

 Then, the SNCF stroke back on 1st April 2015, announcing trains coming from Pretoria or going to Sydney.